gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 * Tutorials / Examples
 * Contributing

-These categories weren’t too surprising.
-However, upon further digging into the data, I discovered some unexpected results that further refine how we might categorize the docs and even write new docs.
+These categories weren’t too surprising (I included multiple names when the some category names were equally popular).
+However, upon further digging into the data, I discovered some unexpected results that further refine how we might categorize the docs, write new docs, and change how we think and talk about Gatsby.

-## Unexpected results

-Some of the results surprised me, and they have significant implications for not just how we organize the docs but also how we think about and talk about Gatsby.

-### PWA
+## PWA

 No one seems to know what to do with the doc titled “Building apps with Gatsby”.
-In the similarity matrix data visualization, 41% of people associated it with the “Authentication tutorial” doc and the “Progressive web app” doc (second association pictured below), which was its strongest association with any other doc (and 41% isn’t *very* strong).
+In the similarity matrix data visualization, 41% of people associated it with the “Authentication tutorial” doc and 41% also associated it with the “Progressive web app” doc.
+A 41% isn’t *very* strong.
 Essentially, this means participants didn’t think it “fit” very snugly alongside any other docs.

 ![Building apps with Gatsby is weakly associated with other docs](building-apps-with-gatsby.png)

 This could mean several things:
-1. We don’t have very many docs about how Gatsby can be used to build dynamic apps.
+1. We don’t have very many docs about how Gatsby can be used to build dynamic apps
-2. Perhaps people don’t think of Gatsby as a tool they’d use to build apps with
+2. People don’t think of Gatsby as a tool they’d use to build apps with
-3. Maybe the title of the doc is too broad or too vague
+3. The title of the doc is too broad or too vague
-4. Another reason I haven’t thought of yet

 Without interviewing each participant I can’t be sure, but I’m inclined to think a combination of all three factors means people don’t know where to put that doc in the navigation.
 This might mean we need clarity in how we present what Gatsby *is* in all our informational material and marketing and that we build more docs about Gatsby being more than a static site generator.